 Those pins were accomplished in 19 minutes, 17 seconds--a record for most falls in the least amount of time that would remain in the NCAA books for twenty-five years.

-Copyright Associated Press; story appeared in Waterloo Courier, September 29, 2003, page C3.
+Copyright Associated Press; obituary appeared in Waterloo Courier, September 29, 2003, page C3.